parallel-codex/parallel-codex/packages/python-package/README.md

 - `uv run ruff check .` – lint the codebase
 - `uv run mypy src/` – run type checking with MyPy

+## Release Checklist

+1. Update the `version` field in `pyproject.toml`.
+2. Commit and push the changes.
+3. Tag the commit with `py-vX.Y.Z` (or `vX.Y.Z`) and push the tag to trigger the GitHub Actions publish workflow.
+4. Confirm the new release appears on [PyPI](https://pypi.org/project/parallel-codex/).

 ## CLI Usage (quickstart)

 ```bash